jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 lead directly to improved security and quality outcomes.
-We therefore recommend that project maintainers strive to adopt the best practices measured by Sonatypes MTTU and OpenSSFs
+We therefore recommend that project maintainers strive to adopt the best practices measured by Sonatype’s MTTU and OpenSSF’s
 Criticality metrics.
 While the factors in the OpenSSF Scorecard may also improve project quality, we were not able to